open-cluster-management-io/policy-collection/deploy/README.md

 ## Find and remove resources from Red Hat Advanced Cluster Management created via `deploy.sh`
 ```
 Prerequisites:
- - oc CLI should be pointing to the cluster to remove from
+ - oc or kubectl CLI should be pointing to the cluster to remove from
  - Channel and Subscription should have been deployed using the deploy.sh script
    (or match the pattern <prefix>-chan and <prefix>-sub)